harshada-s/Mental-Health-Disorders-Suicide-Analysis/README.md

 <p align="justify">
 In this project, I connected SQL Server to Tableau.
 Various SQL queries were used to manipulate and analyze the data.
 After importing the datafiles, the data was cleaned by filtering out non-relevant rows, removing special characters from strings, renaming columns and using appropriate data types.
 The suicide rates dataset originally contained individual columns for each year's rates.
 I applied an unpivot operation to consolidate these into a single 'year' column, resulting in each row representing the suicide rates for each country-year pair.
 This format aligns with the structure of the mental health dataset.
 Additionally, I used custom SQL queries in tableau to join various disorder tables.
 This disorder data was connected to suicide data using tableau relationships.

-Check Data folder for the data extract.</p>
+Check data folder for the data extract.</p>